-The Hardanger National Tourist Route is a 158-kilometre-long stretch of road east of Bergen, in the county of Hordaland in Fjord Norway.
-Norheimsund, Kinsarvik, Jondal, Granvin and Odda are the five region centres in the area.
+The Hardanger National Tourist Route is a 98-mile-long stretch of road east of Bergen, in the county of Hordaland in Fjord Norway.
+Norheimsund, Kinsarvik, Jondal, Granvin and Odda are the five region centers in the area.

 The drive alternates between the dramatic and the gentle: the moorland landscape, the steep mountainsides with thundering waterfalls and the fjord, flat as a mirror, with peaceful harmony and space for contemplation.
 The area offers many opportunities for hiking, outdoor adventures and culture experiences.

 These lush green hillsides, the waterfalls, the mountains and the glaciers have been attracting tourists for more than 100 years.
 Hardanger is also the cradle of national romanticism, and artists of all ages have sought inspiration from its majestic scenery.

 Hardanger has been a fruit-growing region since the 14th century.
 The soil along the Hardangerfjord imparts a characteristically fresh and tangy flavour to the fruit, and in the growing season fruit is on sale from small stalls along the road.

 There are three panoramic view- and rest areas made in collaboration with Hardanger National Tourist Route.
 The locations offer magnificent views of the Hardangerfjord.
 Some of them have picnic areas and possibilities for fishing and swimming in the fjord.

 Hereiane: This serene rest area has an unconventional service building with walls and roofing made of natural stone from a local quarry.
 The rest area at Hereiane is located in a topographically distinct region with a smooth, bare rock face rising from the fjord all the way up to the mountain peaks.
 This spot offers a magnificent view across the fjord, and is located in the vicinity of the Millennium Site of Jondal Municipality, two miles north of Jondal.